Fabita98/DrunkStride/README.md

     ```

     From this point on, all methods in the `Movement` class are called and
-    that is why they will be illustrated in the following according to their calls order:
+    that is why they will be illustrated in the following, accordingly to their calls order:

     - `GetClosestAndFurthestVertex()`: already described above.